SeanShubin/documentation/design-by-contract.md

 ## Quotes
 - Structured Design, page 71
     - the limiting case of a system developed as a very large number of separate and increasingly interdependent pieces is that it behaves precisely like the same system developed as a single piece.
-- structure design, page 81
+- Structured Design, page 81
     - The human limits in processing nested information are even sharper than in dealing with linear, sequential information.
 Whereas one can readily deal with about 7+-2 distinct entities presented in a linear or parallel fashion, the human "push-down stack" can get overloaded at only two or three levels of nesting.

 ## How to determine what is true